-Travelers know that the parks system is built for them – it is a touchstone for creating memories across multiple generations.
-We are land-rich; to be American is to inherit the transformative beauty of these places, and then pass down that inheritance with precious care and grace.
+Travelers know that the parks system is built for them—it is a conduit for cultivating empathy and connection across multiple generations.
+We are land-rich, and to be American is to inherit the transformative beauty of these places, then pass down that inheritance with precious care and grace.
 See America First! shares this uniquely American experience with those who have yet to feel this rich and undulating tapestry, and those so familiar with it that they can conjure those images in dreams.